Here at the Jewish Climate Network, we have seen time and again the power of words.

 We are asking for a commitment of 6 months, with the opportunity to extend the time frame.
 This includes two months of training, and four months of facilitating conversations at a pace of at least 1 conversation per month.

 If you are willing to facilitate but can’t commit, that’s ok.
 We all have busy lives and this might not be the right time for you.
-We would rather you check back in when you have time and capacity than feel overstretched and overwhelmed.
-We are always looking for people to host conversations!
+Please check back in when you have time and capacity.
+In the meantime, for a lesser commitment, we are always looking for people to host conversations!

 How will JCN support me?

 As our pioneer cohort of facilitators, we want you to feel confident to go out and have important conversations with a wide range of people in our community.
 We are committed to thoroughly training and upskilling you, and providing ongoing support through regular ongoing training evenings, booking speakers and specialists, and regularly checking in to hear about the conversations and how you’re going.
 These conversations matter a great deal, and we find them to be incredibly rewarding and motivating.
 The fact is, we all want to protect our community and future generations from dangerous climate change.
 These conversations provide direction, inspiration and a uniquely Jewish call to act.